Introduction: Building SaaS That Grows With You

 SaaS architecture is complex, but you don't need to solve everything upfront.
 Start with:

-- Multi-tenancy model appropriate for your initial customers
+- Multi-tenancy model appropriate for your initial customers -- the bridge model if you need to serve both SMB and enterprise

-- Horizontal scaling capability from day one
+- Horizontal scaling capability from day one, with KEDA for event-driven workloads

 As you grow, revisit and evolve.
-The goal isn't perfect architecture—it's architecture that supports your current stage while remaining adaptable.
+The goal isn't perfect architecture -- it's architecture that supports your current stage while remaining adaptable.

 If you're building SaaS and need architectural guidance, we can help you design systems that scale with your business.